Julie Vignola

 Julie Vignola is a Canadian politician, who was elected to the House of Commons of Canada in the 2019 election.
 She represented Beauport—Limoilou as a member of the Bloc Québécois.
 The result was a surprise for Vignola, who "never anticipated such a result when she became a candidate".

 From 2021 to 2025 she served as the critic of public services, procurement, government operations and tourism in the Bloc Québécois Shadow Cabinet.

 In the 2025 Canadian federal election, she was unseated by Liberal candidate Steeve Lavoie.

+In 2026, Vignola was reported to have sought the nomination for the Bloc Québécois in the by-election in Saint-Hyacinthe—Bagot—Acton.